Compact with Texans

 - Ensuring and protecting self-determination, consumer rights and safety.

 DADS provides and contracts for long-term care services and supports to eligible older Texans and to children or adults with cognitive and physical disabilities.
 DADS also regulates facilities and agencies and credentials staff working in facilities and agencies.

 Access and Intake Services

-DADS access, intake and assistance services are provided through Mental Retardation Authorities (MRAs), Area Agencies on Aging (AAAs), and DADS regional and local staff.
+DADS access, intake and assistance services are provided through Local Authorities, Area Agencies on Aging and DADS regional and local staff.

-Mental Retardation Authorities: Persons with mental retardation and cognitive disabilities enter DADS services through MRAs, who determine eligibility for mental retardation services, ensure services are provided to eligible consumers, and may provide services directly.
-Each county in Texas has a designated MRA.
-Consumers may find the MRA serving their county at: www.dads.state.tx.us/services/contact.cfm.
+Local Authorities (LAs): Individuals with intellectual and developmental disabilities (IDD) and cognitive disabilities enter DADS services through LAs, which determine eligibility for IDD services, ensure services are provided to eligible consumers, and may provide services directly.
+Each county in Texas has a designated LA.
+Consumers may find the LA serving their county at: http://www.dads.state.tx.us/contact/search.cfm.

-Area Agencies on Aging: Twenty eight (28) Area Agencies on Aging provide access to information, resources and assistance to Texans, 60 years and older.
+Area Agencies on Aging (AAAs): Twenty eight (28) AAAs provide access to information, resources and assistance to Texans 60 years and older.
 Services provided through AAAs include information, referral and assistance, care coordination, caregiver support, benefits counseling and legal assistance.
-Consumers may call a toll free number: 1-800-252-9240, to be connected directly to the AAA serving their county of residence.
-Information and the location of each AAA are at: www.dads.state.tx.us/services/contact.cfm.
+Consumers may call a toll free number, 1-800-252-9240, to be connected directly to the AAA serving their county of residence.
+Information and the location of each AAA are at: http://www.dads.state.tx.us/contact/search.cfm.

-DADS Regulatory Services enforce licensing, certification, and credentialing requirements for facilities and agencies providing long-term services and supports, as well as staff in facilities and personnel working for contracted agencies.
-Additional information about Regulatory Services is at: www.dads.state.tx.us/business/ltcr/index.html
+DADS Regulatory Services enforce licensing, certification and credentialing requirements for facilities and agencies providing long-term services and supports, as well as staff in facilities and personnel working for contracted agencies.

 General information about DADS services is available by calling 211.